A model for a large investor trading at market indifference prices. II: Continuous-time case: Continuous-time strategies

 \subsection{Extension to general predictable strategies}

-For a general predictable process $A$, the construction of $\int \frac{\partial F}{\partial v}(A_s,ds)$ requires additional conditions on the stochastic field $\frac{\partial F}{\partial v} = \frac{\partial F}{\partial v}(a,t)$; see, for example, \citet{Szn:81} and \citet{Kunit:90}, Section 3.2.
-We choose to rely on \cite{Kunit:90}, where the corresponding theory of stochastic integration is developed for continuous semimartingales.
-To simplify notations we shall work in a finite-dimensional Brownian setting.
-We assume that, for any $a\in \mathbf{A}$, the martingale $F(a,\cdot)$ of \eqref{eq:27} admits an integral representation of the form
+For a general predictable process $A$, the construction of $\int \frac{\partial F}{\partial v}(A_s,ds)$ requires additional conditions on the stochastic field $\frac{\partial F}{\partial v} = \frac{\partial F}{\partial v}(a,t)$; see, for example, Sznitman \cite{Szn81} and Kunita \cite{Kunit90}, Section~3.2.
+We choose to rely on \cite{Kunit90}, where the corresponding theory of stochastic integration is developed for continuous semi-martingales.
+To simplify notation, we shall work in a finite-dimensional Brownian setting.
+We assume that, for every $a\in\mathbf{A}$, the martingale $F(a)$ of (\ref{eq31}) admits an integral representation of the form

 where $B$ is a $d$-dimensional Brownian motion and $H(a)$ is a predictable process with values in $\mathbf{R}^{d}$.
-Of course, the integral representation~\eqref{eq:73} holds automatically if the filtration $\mathbf{F}$ is generated by $B$.
-To use the construction of the stochastic integral $\int \frac{\partial F}{\partial v}(A_s,ds)$ from \cite{Kunit:90} we have to impose an additional regularity condition on the integrand $H$ with respect to the parameter~$a$.
+Of course, the integral representation~(\ref{eq49}) holds automatically if the filtration $(\mathcal{F}_t)_{0 \leq t \leq T}$ is generated by $B$.
+To use the construction of the stochastic integral $\int\frac{\partial F}{\partial v}(A_s,ds)$ from \cite{Kunit90}, we have to impose an additional regularity condition on the integrand $H$ with respect to the parameter~$a$.